DannyBoyNYC/6-D3-radar-chart/readme.md

 ## Getting set up

-We're going to breeze through the first four steps: accessing data, creating dimensions, drawing the canvas, and creating scales.
+A few of the steps have already been completed (they should be familiar by now): we've grabbed our data, created square dimensions, and drawn our canvas.

-I've already done a few of the steps, since they should be really familiar by now: we've grabbed our data, created square dimensions, and drawn our canvas.
+Note that we have a `boundedRadius` as part of the dimensions object:

 ```js
 async function drawChart() {